 Indoor Safety

 - Light bulbs should be the right wattage to avoid overheating.
-If unsure, don't use a bulb that is more than 60 watts. - Outlets should have safety covers.
+If unsure, don't use a bulb over 60 watts. - Outlets should have safety covers.
 If an outlet feels warm to the touch, call an electrician.

 Extension Cords